rachel170/tp/docs/UserGuide.md

 **:information_source: Quick Summary of Review Mode:**<br>

 * Review Mode primarily allows active flashcards to be used for revision.
-* It also provides relevant statistics if the review session was fully completed.
+* It also provides relevant statistics upon completion of review session.
+* Enter Review mode by calling `review` command in card mode.
 </div>